YihanWangAstro/Afterglow-code-comparison/README.md

 ## Running Your Code

 Welcome, contributors!
+Please first [fork](https://docs.github.com/en/get-started/exploring-projects-on-github/contributing-to-a-project) this git repository and create your own working directory under each 'test case' folder with the name of your code.
 To run your code, please use the `problem-setups.json` file provided for each test case.
 After your code executes, save the results in a `flux.csv` file within your working folder.
 This helps maintain a consistent directory structure for easy comparison using `plot.ipynb`.

 ## Contributing

-If you've completed your simulations and have output data, please submit a pull request with your `flux.csv` files.
+If you've completed your simulations and have output data, please commit the results to your forked git repository with your `flux.csv` files and then submit a [pull request](https://docs.github.com/en/get-started/exploring-projects-on-github/contributing-to-a-project) to this upstream repository.
 Ensure your files are saved in the designated working folder as outlined.
 Your contributions help enhance our project and facilitate easy result comparisons.

 ## Plotting Comparison